-See more on properly storing tomatoes and vegetables.
+See more on properly storing tomatoes and other vegetables.

 Tomatoes grow in all sizes, from tiny “currant” to “cherry” to large “beefsteak.”
-There are hundreds of varieties to suit different climates and tastes.
+There are thousands of tomato varieties to suit different climates and tastes.
 Here are a few of our favorites:

-- ‘Amish Paste’: Large paste tomatoes, good slicers.
+- ‘Amish Paste’: Large paste tomatoes, good slicers, heavy yields

-- ‘Matt’s Wild Cherry’: Foolproof in any climate, cherries bear abundant fruit in high or low temps and in rain or drought.
+- ‘Matt’s Wild Cherry’: bright red tomatoes, foolproof in any climate, bears abundant fruit in high or low temps and in rain or drought

 For more about tomato varieties, see our post on “Tomato Trials: from blue to grafted; what grew this summer“ and this video on choosing tomato varieties.